cessen/rune/doc/design.md

     {i32, i32, f64}

-As with any other type, you can either use tuple types directly or create new types out of them with the `type` keyword:
+As with any other type, you can either use tuple types directly or create new named types out of them with the `type` keyword:

-    type Foo = {i32, i32, f64}
+    type Foo: {i32, i32, f64}

     var a: {i32, i32, f64}
     var b: Foo